Fatima-FSSE/Keeper-React/README.md

 ## Contact

-If you have any questions or want to get in touch, please contact us at yourfatimariaz_gatech@outlook.com.
+If you have any questions or want to get in touch, please contact at fatimariaz_gatech@outlook.com.

 Experience efficient note-taking with the Keeper Web App!